hmorgan-b/dev-setup/README.md

 RabbitMQ is an open-source messaging service.
 It accepts, stores, and forwards binary blobs of data (messages).
 - Set up via the [rabbitmq docker image](https://hub.docker.com/_/rabbitmq)
-- Also need to setup the management plugin, which is just a browswer-based UI to manage Rabbitmq notes and clusters
+- Also need to setup the management plugin, which is just a browswer-based UI to manage Rabbitmq notes and clusters Both can be set up together using the command:

+`docker run --name <container-name> -d --hostname <hostname> -p <localport#:dockerport#> <image-name>`

+For example, I used the following command to setup a test instance of rabbitmq running in a Docker container

+`docker run --name test-rabbit -d --hostname my-rabbit -p 15672:15672 -p 5672:5672 rabbitmq:3-management`
+- Spins up a Docker container from the rabbitmq:3-management image
+- Port 15672 in the Docker container is mapped to the host's port 15672, which is the port used for the RabbitMQ Management site
+- Port 5672 is the port used for RabbitMQ client connections

 ### Postgres
 - Set up via the [postgres docker image](https://hub.docker.com/_/postgres)